input-output-hk/lobster-challenge/README.md

 and each "vote" can add a number of tokens between 1 and 100.
 Once the deadline (Thursday, Ocober 28, 2021, 6PM GMT) has passed, we add our own secret number, which we picked before deploying the contract and which is a parameter to the contract and hence encoded in the script address.
 Finally we take the rest of dividing the sum by the number of names in the list of possible names.
 This will be the final amount of `LobsterCounter` tokens "sitting" at the script address, and it will indicate the index of the chosen pumpkin name.
-The fact that this last step has been performed will be indicated by the presence of one coint of the `LobsterFinished` toekn.
+The fact that this last step has been performed will be indicated by the presence of one coint of the `LobsterFinished` token.

 ## Script